Peter Karl Holmesland

 Peter Karl Holmesland (24 June 1866 – 1933) was a Norwegian jurist and politician for the Liberal Party.

-Born in Holme as the son of former parliament member Simon Pedersen Holmesland, he enrolled as a student in 1884, graduated as cand.jur. in 1889 and started working as an attorney.
+Born in Holme Municipality as the son of former parliament member Simon Pedersen Holmesland, he enrolled as a student in 1884, graduated as cand.jur. in 1889 and started working as an attorney.
 In 1892 he was a clerk for Statistics Norway and the Ministry of Finance.
-He became acting stipendiary magistrate (byfoged) in Larvik in 1899, and district stipendiary magistrate (sorenskriver) in Gjerpen in 1909.
-Gjerpen district comprised Gjerpen, Porsgrund, Slemdal, Solum and Holla.
+He became acting stipendiary magistrate (byfoged) in the town of Larvik in 1899, and district stipendiary magistrate (sorenskriver) for Gjerpen in 1909.
+At that time, the Gjerpen district comprised Gjerpen, Porsgrund, Slemdal, Solum, and Holla.
 Holmesland stayed in this position until his death in 1933.

-From 1901 to 1904 he had been a member of Larvik city council.
+From 1901 to 1904 he had been a member of the municipal council of Larvik Municipality.
 He was elected to the Norwegian Parliament in 1913, representing the urban constituency of Porsgrund.
 He served only one three-year term.

 He married Gunhild Løvrak, and their son Eilif Løvrak Holmesland became a jurist and politician too.